Tropheyma whippleiCreative Modern Medical Business Card 2

 Causes:

-An infection with the bacterium Tropheryma whipplei causes Whipple’s disease.
+An infection with the bacterium Tropheyma whipplei causes Whipple’s disease.
 The exact mode of transmission of the bacterium is not fully understood, and it is not clear why some people develop the infection while others do not.
 Tropheryma whipplei is commonly found in the environment, and exposure to the bacterium is considered relatively common.

-Despite the widespread presence of Tropheryma whipplei, Whipple’s disease itself is rare.
+Despite the widespread presence of Tropheyma whipplei, Whipple’s disease itself is rare.
 It is believed that only a small percentage of individuals exposed to the bacterium develop the infection.
 Some factors may predispose certain individuals to Whipple’s disease, but these factors are not well-defined.

 It’s important to note that Whipple’s disease is not considered a contagious condition, meaning it is not easily transmitted from person to person.
 The mode of transmission and the factors leading to the development of the disease are still areas of ongoing research.